Sociology (SOC)

 The purpose of this course is to explore the topic of race relations with reference to a case study of Philadelphia.
 It is a unique course insofar as it directly addresses the issue of race in a multidisciplinary way, and it offers a unique opportunity to explore a topic and a city that are only dealt with indirectly in other courses.
 This course will explore the impact of race on social, economic, and political life in Philadelphia.
 Utilizing a socio-historical approach, it will focus on the work of W.E.B.
 DuBois and other social scientists who have documented the effects of race on Philadelphians in such diverse areas as housing, health care, employment, and family life.

 From the beginning of the study of sociology in the United States, sociologists have studied life within a community context, documenting how space matters.
 The physical and social aspects of neighborhoods affect how likely crime is to occur in them and how residents can fight this crime.
-In addition to learning how space affects crime, we will learn key theories and concepts which sociologists use in studying urban crime, we will discuss current major issues in crime such as re-entry, and we will study crime-fighting strategies.
+In addition to learning how space affects crime, we will learn key theories and concepts which sociologists use in studying crime in city neighborhoods, we will discuss current major issues related to crime, and we will study crime-fighting strategies.

 SOC 368 Cults as Social Movements (3 credits)